List of Porridge characters: Harry Grout

-"Genial" Harry Grout, also referred to as 'Grouty', is feared by all prisoners.
+"Genial" Harry Grout, also referred to as 'Grouty', is a gangster feared by all the prisoners and by some of the guards.
 His schemes include running a drugs ring funded by the doctor's office and fixing boxing matches.
-If crossed, Grouty has little hesitation in setting one of his various heavies on those who displease him.
+If crossed, Grouty has little hesitation in setting one of his various heavies, such as Crusher (John Dair), on those who displease him.
 Grouty also arranges things such as prison breaks, as seen in the Christmas special "No Way Out," in which the major plot involves his trying to arrange a breakout plan, with much help from an unwilling Fletcher.
+Despite his reputation, Grouty will reward those who aid him, shown when he sends Fletcher a box of Cuban cigars for Christmas for his help in the breakout plan, but he is still shown to be wary of Mr. Mackay.

-Eventually, Fletcher reveals the tunnel that was dug to Mr. Mackay but ends up landing himself in the prison infirmary.
-After Mackay offers him a bottle of whisky as a thank you for information, Fletcher tells him that they disposed of the soil from the tunnel by burying it in a second one.
-In the 2003 mockumentary Life Beyond The Box: Norman Stanley Fletcher, it is revealed that after being released from prison Grouty continued running his "business empire" (although he insisted it was now straight, and no-one could prove otherwise), and also became a "celebrity criminal", in a similar manner to Frankie Fraser and The Krays.
+In the 2003 mockumentary Life Beyond The Box: Norman Stanley Fletcher, it is revealed that after being released from prison Grouty continued running his "business empire" (although he insisted it was now straight, and no one could prove otherwise), and also became a "celebrity criminal", in a similar manner to Frankie Fraser and The Krays.
 He died of a heart attack, but just before he died, he told Fletcher where his stash was hidden.
 Fletcher is seen laying a memorial wreath at his funeral which simply says "Nerk".